 In a perfect weld, the radio frequency waves will create a firm and extremely durable seal that is entirely airtight.
 This seal can be pulled, twisted and otherwise stressed without loosening or coming apart.

-You might hear this process referred to as RF welding, radio frequency sealing or even high-frequency sealing.
+You might hear this process referred to as radio frequency welding, radio frequency sealing or even high-frequency sealing.
 All of these are names for the same thing and indicate the same process.

-Some people call RF welding heat sealing, but they aren’t the same thing.
-Heat sealing joins two plastics together with direct heat and pressure from a constantly heated die that contacts the plastics.
-RF welding does heat the molecules of two plastics, but no external heat source touches the plastic.
-In fact, for the most efficient welds, the RF machinery should be kept at or just above room temperature.
+Some people call radio frequency welding heat sealing, but they aren’t the same thing.
+Heat sealing joins two plastics together with direct heat and pressure from a constantly heated die that contacts the plastics. radio frequency welding does heat the molecules of two plastics, but no external heat source touches the plastic.
+In fact, for the most efficient welds, the radio frequency machinery should be kept at or just above room temperature.

-What Materials Can Be Welded Using the RF Welding Process?
+What Materials Can Be Welded Using the Radio Frequency Welding Process?